 These grants include:

-The Amazon Studios Film Fellowship provides a $10,000 grant to a visionary filmmaker in Project Involve.
+The Amazon MGM Studios Film Fellowship provides a $10,000 film grant to a Black filmmaker in Project Involve.

 The LAIKA Animation Track in Project Involve provides a production grant to five filmmakers to create a stop-motion animated short film during a two-year period.
 Additionally, each of the five LAIKA Animation Fellows will receive a cash stipend in recognition of their commitment to the program.